rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 Human cognitive load is limited but we can do abstract reasoning.
 It is simpler for us to deal with a few generalized abstractions than with a multiplicity of concretes[^concrete].
 And, as we know, abstractions are a better use of our working memory _chunk_ space.
 Unfortunately, programming abstractions are nontrivial.
 That makes them hard to learn, but what is worse is that developers and language designer sometimes (if not often) mess them up.
 I will provide evidence for this in [Extraneous nature of abstraction](#extraneous-nature-of-abstraction).

 [^concrete]: As a side note, concrete thinking is not always bad.
-An interesting article on this in a broader context: [Concrete Thinking: Building Block, Stumbling Block, or Both?](https://www.healthline.com/health/concrete-thinking).
+An interesting article on this in a broader context: [_add_blank_target Concrete Thinking: Building Block, Stumbling Block, or Both?](https://www.healthline.com/health/concrete-thinking).

 Types are, obviously, an important tool in controlling cognitive load.
 Types _offload_ many code verification tasks from developer.
 This is significant, developer can ignore a potentially high extraneous load of a program by trusting its type.